 November in New Orleans is the best of both worlds: the weather is cool, but the sun is out, and holiday festivities are just getting started.
-This month, attend the New Orleans Film Festival, dance to Caribbean beats at Bayou Bacchanal, celebrate Thanksgiving, head to the Dome for a football game, and mark your calendars for the beginning of Holidays New Orleans Style.
+This month, dance to Caribbean beats at Bayou Bacchanal, sample classic New Orleans cuisine at Tremé Creole Gumbo Fest, celebrate Thanksgiving, and mark your calendars for the beginning of Holidays New Orleans Style.
 Here are our top 15 things to do this November in New Orleans.

 Celebrate Caribbean culture at Bayou Bacchanal

-Bayou Bacchanal, the original Caribbean Carnival of New Orleans, returns on November 4.
-On festival day in Congo Square, witness an incredible celebration of Caribbean culture with live music, dance, a parade, food, drinks, and an after-party at the Carver Theater, featuring the Trinidadian Soca boss Farmer Nappy in his first-ever performance in New Orleans.
-The concert begins at 11 p.m. and goes until 3 a.m., and tickets may be purchased here.
+Bayou Bacchanal, the original Caribbean Carnival of New Orleans, returns on November 2.
+On festival day in Congo Square, witness an incredible celebration of Caribbean culture with live music, dance, a parade, and food & drinks.

 Attend Sober Fest